 SESD owns and maintains large, shared collector pipes in District communities called interceptors, but does not own or maintain the smaller sewer pipes beneath the streets in your City or Town.
 These smaller local sewer lines are maintained by the Department of Public Works in each community.

-The Peabody / Salem Influent Pump Station is also equipped with mechanically-cleaned bar screens which automatically remove any sticks, rags, and other large debris in the wastewater.
+The Peabody / Salem influent pump station is also equipped with mechanically-cleaning bar screens which automatically remove solid material from the wastewater.

 The screened wastewater is pumped into aerated grit tanks for grit removal.
 The settled grit is removed for disposal at a landfill.

-The flow then enters the rectangular secondary clarifiers where the biological organisms are settled out from the wastewater.
+The flow then enters rectangular secondary clarifiers where the biological organisms are settled out from the wastewater.
 The secondary clarifiers are stacked on top of each other and flow is split between upper and lower tanks.

 The clarified effluent then flows to our two chlorine contact tanks to disinfect the wastewater.
-Sodium hypochlorite is mixed with the treated effluent as it flows into the chlorine contact tanks to kill the microorganisms and any pathogens remaining in the wastewater.
+Sodium hypochlorite is mixed with the treated effluent as it flows into the chlorine contact tanks to kill microorganisms and any pathogens remaining in the wastewater.

 Then, de-chlorination occurs through adding sodium bisulfite to reduce the residual chlorine as it flows out of the chlorine contact tanks.
 This protects sensitive aquatic species and other environmental hazards.